How to reduce stress at work when running a small business

-Stress in business is not only unpleasant to deal with: it can also hit your bottom line.
-The Forum of Private Business (FPB) has helped us with some tips for small business owners on how to beat it.
+Stress in business is not only unpleasant to deal with, but it can also hit your bottom line.
+The Forum of Private Business (FPB) has helped us with some advice for small business owners on how to recognise the symptoms of work related stress and how to handle it.

-Here, we explore how to deal with stress at work when that work is your own business.
+Here, we explore how to deal with feeling stressed at work when that work is your own business.

 The impact of stress on a business

-If you are the owner of a small business it can feel like the responsibility for the success and smooth running of your enterprise falls squarely on your shoulders.
+If you're the owner of a small business, it can feel like the responsibility for the success and smooth running of your enterprise falls squarely on your shoulders.

 When this pressure is added to the daily tasks that are central to running a small business, stress can build up.

-If you don’t address the signs of stress at work early on then things can escalate and impact on your longer term health and well being, which in turn will have an effect on your business.
+If you don't address the signs of stress at work early on, then things can escalate and impact on your longer term health and well being, which in turn could result in time off work and be detrimental to your business.

 One of the earliest and most obvious signs of work-related stress is losing sleep and changes in appetite.
 These tendencies are often accompanied by feeling low, increased emotional reactions, feelings of loneliness, being withdrawn, loss of motivation and other changes in behaviour.

 It's important to engage a medical professional and get any necessary support systems in place as early as possible if you feel like you're struggling.
 There's a great deal of information about identifying the symptoms of stress, tackling it and managing stress in the workplace online.
 So a quick Google search can be a great way to find out more.